-The pumped hydro-electric expansion of the Scheme (Snowy 2.0) will link the existing Tantangara and Talbingo reservoirs via a new underground tunnel and a pumped hydro-electric power station (PHES).
+The pumped hydro-electric expansion of the Scheme (Snowy 2.0) will link the existing Tantangara and Talbingo reservoirs via a new underground tunnel and a PHES.
 Snowy 2.0 will provide an additional 2,000 MW of dispatchable generating capacity, along with approximately 350,000 MWh of large-scale energy storage that will be available on demand as quick-start electricity generation at critical times of peak demand.

 For almost 70 years Snowy Hydro has responsibly operated the Snowy Scheme within KNP.
-Snowy Hydro is committed to avoiding and minimising potential impacts from Snowy 2.0, as they do for the existing business.
+Snowy Hydro is committed to avoiding and minimising potential impacts from Snowy 2.0, including biosecurity, as they do for the existing business.